HackYourFuture/HTML-CSS/Week1/MAKEME.md

 1. The CLI challenge
 2. The Digital Resume

-Upload both in a repository to GitHub and then upload the link on Trello.
+Upload both in a repository to GitHub and then upload the link to it on the Trello board: "Feedback Assignments".
 Go through the [guide](../hand-in-homework-guide.md) to learn how to do this.

 _Deadline Saturday 23.59 CET_